 These sorts of transfers are common because an insurance bad faith claim can results in outsized recoveries for the party bringing the lawsuit.
 If an insured brought a simple breach of contract action against his or her insurance company—for example, arguing that the insurance company breached its contractual agreement by failing to defend the insured in a lawsuit—the amount of damages that can be recovered are almost always limited by the terms of the contract.
 This is not an “insurance bad faith” claim but, instead, an action for breach of the insurance company’s contract with its customer.
 However, in an insurance bad faith claim arising from the insurance company’s same bad actions, an insured can potentially obtain punitive damages (essentially damages intended to punish the insurance company), and consequential damages that far exceed the contractual limits.
 As a result, if a bad faith claim is possible, it can be extremely lucrative.

 Insurance bad faith claims can be very complex, yet are very important.
 California has among the most developed and favorable insurance bad faith laws in the country, and a California attorney experienced in insurance law and working closely with insurance companies can evaluate whether a bad faith claim has arisen, and how to obtain maximum recovery under the claim.

-If you believe your insurance has denied you coverage unjustly and you may be the victim of insurance bad faith, please contact Thompson Law Office for a free consultation to determine how we can help your situation and get you the compensation you deserve.
+Thompson Law Office is a San Mateo County law firm with experienced insurance bad faith lawyers.
+If you believe your insurance company has denied you coverage unjustly and you may be the victim of insurance bad faith, please contact Thompson Law Office for a free consultation with an insurance bad faith lawyer to determine how we can help your situation and get you the compensation you deserve.